pthu/sahd/source/words/Urim_Thummim.md

 Judg 1:1; 18:5; 20:18, 23, 27; 1&nbsp;Sam 10:22;
 14:37; 22:10, 13, 15; 23:2, 4;
 30:8; 2&nbsp;Sam 2:1; 5:19, 23; 1&nbsp;Chron 14:10, 14.
-One of the passages —1&nbsp;Sam 30:7-8—
+One of the
-refers to the use of an <span dir="rtl">אֵפֹד</span>, ‘ephod’, brought by the priest Abiathar, in the divination procedure.
+passages—1&nbsp;Sam 30:7-8—refers to the use of an <span dir="rtl">אֵפֹד</span>, ‘ephod’, brought by the priest Abiathar, in the divination procedure.
 This may be significant in view of the notion that Aaron’s breastpiece (<span dir="rtl">חֹשֶׁן</span>) with the Urim and the Thummim was attached to his <span dir="rtl">אֵפֹד</span>, ‘ephod’ (Exod 28:15-30; see A.1).
 It is indeed possible that the reference to the ephod in 1 Sam 30:7-8 implies a role for the Urim and the Thummim,